seanmishra/cursed21/README.md

 #### Mechanics
 The game is pretty straightforward.
 You start at the base of the mysterious island and your task is to collect & return all 21 cursed coins back to the chest at the very top floating island.
-To do this, you have take advantage of the magical bubbles in the island which allow you to *bubble walk* through them to reach higher.
+To do this, you have to take advantage of the magical bubbles in the island which allow you to *bubble walk* through them to reach higher.
+Take note that you can only carry 7 coins at a time.
+You have to deposit the coins in the chest before you can carry more.

 #### Controls
 Standard arrow keys on your keyboard.